-This examination assesses a broad range of high-level clinical skills, including data gathering, patient management, communication, and counseling.
-This examination is held at least once every year, preferably scanning a real patient at any chosen center, and the OSCE will be regarding patient management problems.
-Trainees were required to pass the final written exam to be eligible for the final clinical examination.
+This examination assesses high-level clinical skills, including data gathering, patient management, communication, and counseling.
+This examination is held at least once every year, preferably scanning a real patient at any chosen center, and the OSCE will be regarding patient management problems (PMPs).
+Trainees were required to pass the final written examination to be eligible for the final clinical exam.
 Eligibility and passing scores are evaluated in accordance with the commission's training, examination rules, and regulations.